Geometrie/LZRobe/readme.txt

 The numbers at the points with green color indicates the winrate and visits.
 The point with highest visits is usually the best point to select.

+In order to avoid LZRobe collapse, please don't change the size of the window when the analyze is opened.

 If you put the mouse at the analyzing point, the following steps will automatically be shown, where the letters indicates the consequence.

-The lower case letters come first, and then the upper case.
+The latin letters with lower case come first, and then come the greek letters with lower case.
 The maximum number to show of the following steps can be set with the slider on the right of the analyze length.

 If there are two continuous pass (one  for each side), the game will end.
 Leela Zero would not analyze a terminated game.

-So if you want to analyze a terminate game, the game record should be reloaded from the start, and the two pass steps or the resign step will be deleted, but the other moves will not be changed.
+So if you want to analyze a terminate game, the game record should be reloaded from the start.
+The information of the game record will not be changed.

 When the game approaches the end or one side have an extremely advantage, Leela Zero may have the pass choice.
 If you want to check the relative analyze, you can put the mouse on the pass point.

 The button with an abcus is used to calculate the result of the game.
 Since the dead stones may not be removed from the gameboard, the result is not exactly the true result.

-If you changed the path of Leela Zero or the Weight file path, when you exit this program, a message box will ask you if you want to save this change.
+If you changed the path of Leela Zero or the Weight file path, when you exit LZRobe, a message box will ask you if you want to save this change.

 If you choose saving this change, the paths of Leela Zero and Weight file will be stored in a file named \"config.txt\".Next time you start LZRobe, it will load the paths automatically.